Fluency: Assessing and Tracking Progress

 2. Indicates Comprehension Strength

-A very slow reading rate may point to weak decoding or limited automaticity, while reading too fast may signal poor comprehension or skipping words.
-Monitoring rate helps teachers understand how well a student is processing text.
+A slow reading rate may point to weak decoding or limited automaticity, while reading too fast may signal poor comprehension or skipping words.
+As a result, monitoring rate helps teachers understand how well a student is processing text.

 3. Enables Early Intervention